2010 Ocean Indicators Summary

 Note that the data from 1996 to the present closely track the PDO.
 This is especially significant for the summer of 2010 when the PDO had negative values for all months from May-September (the 3rd highest values since 1998), and the log of the northern copepod biomass anomaly was also quite high, the 4th highest since 1998).
 These are both indications of “good ocean conditions” and stand in stark contrast to the “copepod biodiversity index,” which points to “poor ocean conditions” in 2010.
 The “northern copepod biomass index” suggests coho returns of 3.7% in 2011 as well as above-average returns of both fall and Chinook salmon in 2010.

 Biological Spring Transition

 The biological spring transition is defined as the date when the zooplankton community has transitioned from a warm–water "winter" community to a cold–water "summer" community.
 In most years, there is a time lag between the date when coastal currents begin to reverse (the physical spring transition) and the date when animals from distant sources arrive in waters off the Oregon coast (distant sources such as the coastal Gulf of Alaska in spring and coastal central California in autumn).
-During 2009, the biological transition came very early, in early March (day 64).
-This is a positive sign for salmonids fisheries because it means high ocean productivity and indicates that the food chain was populated by northern copepod lipid-rich species early in the year.
+During 2010, the biological transition came late, on day 135 (15 May).
+This is a somewhat negative indicator for salmonids fisheries in 2011 and 2012 because it means that ocean productivity was probably low early in 2010 when juvenile salmon first entered the sea (in April/May).